nviennot/reversing-mono4k/writeup/part9/README.md

     let device_descriptor = ctrl.get_descriptor::<DeviceDescriptor>(0).await?;
   ```

-  All these `.await` keywords are allowing the function to return, and wait
+  All these `.await` keywords are allowing the function to return, wait
-  until a particular event triggered from within the USB interrupt
+  until a particular event (typically triggered from the USB interrupt
-  routine.
+  routine), and then being called again and resumed where it left off.
   This means that the CPU can do something else while waiting for
   these events.
 Rust generates a state machine underlying so that when it's
   time to resume the work, it knows how to resume the execution of the
   function where it left off.